elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 | updatedRows    | number | true     | Count of updated rows                |
 | updatedColumns | number | true     | Count of updated columns             |
 | updatedCells   | number | true     | Count of updated cells               |

+### Get Spreadsheet Row Action
+This action is very similar to [Get Spreadsheet Row](#get-spreadsheet-row) trigger.
+It works the same as the trigger does.
+To initiate it, a message of any structure should be sent to the step with this action

 ## Recommendations